 North Academic Center

-- Ph.D. in Computer Science, Columbia University, New York, NY.
+- Ph.D. in Computer Science, February 1998, Columbia University, New York, NY.

-- M.S. in Computer Science, Columbia University.
+- M.S. in Computer Science, May 1990, Columbia University.

-- B.S. in Administration Engineering, Keio University.
+- B.E. in Administration Engineering, March 1979, Keio University.

 - Engineered Network Paradigm: investigating areas in the context of engineered networks: 1) alignment of logical networks with physical substrates, 2) network vulnerability, and 3) security.
 The alignment issue is quite challenging as a theoretical question, so we would concentrate on developing acceptable heuristic solutions such as we have proposed in the hypercube case.
 Network vulnerability would be approached from the perspective of potential attacks that threaten to break a network into several isolated components – we proposes to attack this problem by elaborating a sound and practical definition of vulnerability introduced in our previous work.
 The security part of the research would focus on variations of network coding that can take advantage of known independent paths in an engineered network.
 In principle this offers an alternative to encryption that has the advantage of using far less bandwidth.